-When it comes to 2FA keys, the Yubikey 5 NFC is considered the gold standard.
-But with the introduction of the new Bio key in late 2021, which offers biometric protection via your fingerprint, the choice just got a bit more confusing.
-So when you compare the 5 NFC vs Bio, which Yubikey should you get?
+When it comes to 2FA keys, the Yubikey is considered the gold standard.
+But since there are multiple keys that they offer – the 5 series, the new Bio and even the budget security key – choosing the best YubiKey can be a bit confusing.
+So when you compare the 5 NFC vs Bio, which YubiKey should you get?
 This guide will help you.

 Although Yubico, the parent company behind all of the Yubikey 2FA keys, offers a number of different kinds of physical devices, we’re going to focus on the three most popular here:

 - Yubikey Security Key

 By comparing these three 2FA keys and explaining the important differences, you should be able to make an informed decision about which is right for you.